 Go ahead and let’s perform some basic tests with my lab architecture.
 Basically, I have configured a multi-subnet failover cluster that includes four nodes across two (simulated) datacenters.
 Then, I have implemented a cloud witness hosted inmy storage account “mikedavem”.
 You may find a simplified picture of my environment below:

 You may notice that because I implemented a cloud witness, the system changes the overall node weight configuration (4 nodes + 1 witness = 5 votes).
 In addition, in case of network failure between my 2 datacenters, I want to prioritize the first datacenter in terms of availability.
 In order to meet this requirement, I used the new cluster property LowerQuorumPriorityNodeID to change the priority of the WIN104 cluster node.

 At this point we are not ready to perform our first test: simulate a failure of the cloud witness:

 Then the system recalculates the overall node weight configuration to achieve a maximum quorum resiliency.
 As expected, the node weight of WIN104 cluster node is changed from 1 to 0 because it has the lower priority.

 The second consists in simulating a network failure between the two datacenters.
 Once again, as expected, the first partition of the WFSC in the datacenter1 keeps online whereas the second partition brings offline according the node weight priority configuration.

 Is the cloud witness dynamic behavior suitable with minimal configurations?

-I wrote a blog post here about issues that exist with dynamic witness behavior and minimal configurations with only 2 cluster nodes.
+I wrote a blog post in the past about issues (maybe behavior is more suitable here) that exist with dynamic witness behavior and minimal configurations with only 2 cluster nodes.
 I hoped to see an improvement on that side but unfortunately no. Perhaps with the RTM release … wait and see.